jessonfoo/p001/week_2/readme.md

 ## Resources
 - [Mozilla Developer Network - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [JavaScript Enlightenment](http://www.javascriptenlightenment.com/) *A JavaScript reference guide for those new to programming*
-- [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) *This resource is better for students with some familiarity with JavaScript and want to know more about how some recommend using it - as well as help with syntax.*
+- [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) *This resource is better for students with some familiarity with JavaScript who want to know more about style and syntax.*